fongc123/notes/Kubernetes/Replica Sets.md

 - `replicas`: the number of instances to create
 - `selector`: other pods that are also considered (*specified using labels*)

 The `selector` field allows other pre-existing pods specified using their labels to be considered in the replication as well.
+The correct API version can be found using `kubectl explain replicaset` (i.e., the `explain` command).

 ```yaml
 # FILE: replicaset-definition.yml